cffls/py2hs/README.md

 ```

 Class `Square` bundles a float number, `side`, and a function, `area`, which calculates the area of the square.
-The attribute `side` could be directly updated.
-We use word "mutable" to describe the property that the attributes of
-a class could be changed.
-Because of mutability, the functions bundled with the class are stateful, which means that
+Attribute `side` could be directly updated.
+The functions bundled with the class are stateful, because
 the outputs of the same function could be different depending on the state of the class.
 Being stateful is like holding
 a double-edge sword.
 On one hand, you can make the a class very flexible and adaptive to changes.
 On the other
 hand, however, the behavior of functions becomes non-deterministic with respect to their inputs, making it sometimes
 unpredictable and difficult to debug.

-Now let's see a way to define a Square and a function that calculates its area in Haskell.
+Now let's see a way to define a Square and a function that calculates any Square's area in Haskell.

+`data` is a keyword in Haskell.
+It defines a type of data structure, similar to `Class` in Python.

 ```haskell
 data Square = Square Float -- Defining "Square" as a data structure that holds a Float